xiaoyuliu/old-webpage/_posts/2017-03-07-Fully-Convolutional-Network.md

 ![process of deep jet](https://cl.ly/0d1N2P3n3A1f/Image%202017-03-07%20at%202.57.06%20PM.png)
 <figcaption class="caption">Figure 2.
 Details of how to implement deep jet</figcaption>

 Simply speaking, the author did a 2x upsampling to the output of a higher layer and fused the upsampled result with the output of a lower layer.
 Then upsampled the fused result to match the input's size, calculated the loss.
+And when fusing features inside the network, according to the paper：

+> Final layer deconvolutional filters are fixed to bilinear interpolation, while intermediate upsampling layers are initialized to bilinear upsampling, and then learned.

+Therefore, when using FCN-32s there's no fusing operation, and the final upsampling should be simply `torch.nn.UpsamplingBilinear2d` in `Pytorch`.
+And if you want to train this *deconv layer* you can use `torch.nn.ConvTranspose2d`.